wso2/docs-is/en/docs/guides/applications/configure-claims-for-sp.md

     !!! info
         This is the authenticated user identifier, which will return the authentication response to the service provider.

-6. Select the **Role Claim URI** from the list of claims that you mapped.
+6. Select the **Role Claim URI** from the list of claims you mapped.

 7. Click **Update** to save the configurations.